howdyai/botkit-starter-slack/readme.md

 Next, get a Botkit Studio token [from your Botkit developer account](https://studio.botkit.ai/) if you have decided to use Studio.

-Update the `.env` file in the Glitch project with your newly acquired tokens.
-If you have created this project from Studio, all your tokens have been entering in your `.env` already for you!
+Update the `.env` file with your newly acquired tokens.

-Once all your tokens have been entered, your `Show Live` button should become green.
-Click this button and you will see an option to add this bot to your team.

-Once successfully logged in, your bot will connect to Slack AND Botkit Studio and leap into action!
+Launch your bot application by typing:

+`node .`

+Now, visit your new bot's login page: http://localhost:3000/login

 Now comes the fun part of [making your bot!](https://github.com/howdyai/botkit/blob/master/docs/readme.md#basic-usage)